AndrewPolyak/Ultimate-Pong/README.md

 The application allows a user to create and log into an account which tracks their win count of Pong, as well as play Pong itself.

 This represents my first foray into game development.
-Though simple, Pong felt like a good way to start with video game development.
+Though simple, Pong felt like a good way to start within the field.

+If you intend to run this project on your local machine, you need to set the relevant classpath library paths and VM argument to enable JavaFX functionality (Universal EXE file may be implemented in the future).

 Here is an overview of Pong Ultimate: